 How To Use Olive Oil With Non Stick Pan

-In this regard, extra virgin olive oil is best used at low to medium heat settings.
+Extra virgin olive oil is best used at low to medium heat settings.
 The smoking point is 331°F, so extra virgin olive oil is fine to use in the normal heating of nonstick pans of low-to-medium heat (never higher).

 And, just to reiterate, follow the manufacturer’s instructions.